cortexlabs/cortex/docs/deployments/predictors.md

         # Additional initialization may be done here

     def predict(self, payload, query_params, headers):
-        """Called once per request.
+        """(Required) Called once per request.
 Preprocesses the request payload (if necessary), runs inference (e.g. by calling self.client.predict(model_input)), and postprocesses the inference output (if necessary).

         Args:
             payload: The request payload (see below for the possible payload types) (optional).